 A portrait of Leonhard Euler by Jakob Emanuel Handmann

-Mathematicians today, holds Euler in the highest regard and consider him the most important mathematicians of the 18th century.
+Mathematicians today hold Euler in the highest regard and consider him the most influential and greatest mathematicians of the 18th century.

-Euler made significant contributions to almost every major fields in mathematics including algebra, trigonometry, and geometry.
+Euler made significant contributions to almost every major field in mathematics, including algebra, trigonometry, and geometry.
 In physics, his works on fluid dynamics and Fourier series is unmatched.

 Known For: Archimedes’ principle; Hydrostatics